Mastercard Identity Check: A Crucial Component of a Multilayered Fraud Management Strategy

 The Mastercard Chargeback Guide specifies that successful transactions using Identity Check are not eligible for a chargeback involving any of the following reason codes:

-Using MCID may lower a merchant's overall number of chargebacks, but the technology is by no means perfect.
+Using MCID may lower a merchant's overall number of chargebacks.
+The technology is by no means “perfect,” though.

-The underlying software was designed to detect and prevent criminal fraud, not combat chargebacks.
-While it's certainly a step in the right direction, Identity Check's chargeback prevention capabilities are limited in several areas:
+The underlying software was not designed to combat chargebacks.
+It is only aimed at detecting and preventing criminal fraud.
+So, while it's certainly a step in the right direction, Identity Check's chargeback prevention capabilities are limited in several areas:

 - It can only be used for online transactions.

-- It only helps prevent chargebacks associated with Mastercard transactions.
+- It only prevents chargebacks associated with Mastercard transactions.

-- A transaction could be authenticated, even though it was not authorized.
-For example, a roommate might make purchases from the cardholder’s computer without permission.
+- A transaction can be authenticated, even if it was not authorized.

 That last point is very important.
-Our research suggests less than 10% of all chargebacks are the product of genuine criminal fraud.
-Most chargebacks are the result of friendly fraud, and Mastercard Identity Check has no effect on chargebacks resulting from merchant error or friendly fraud.
+Our research suggests that only a small portion of chargebacks are the product of genuine criminal fraud.
+Most chargebacks are the result of friendly fraud.
+Mastercard Identity Check has no effect on chargebacks resulting from merchant error or friendly fraud.